Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 ### OpenRC

 [OpenRC](http://www.gentoo.org/proj/en/base/openrc/) is [Gentoo](http://www.gentoo.org/)'s init process.
-It is not a standalone one as it relies on SysVInit, it's only there to add handy features and preformance to SysVInit.
+It is not a standalone one as it relies on SysVInit, it's only there to add handy features and performance to SysVInit.

 OpenRC allows you to explicitely specify dependencies between services, which makes the task a lot easier than having to prepend numbers to services names.
 It also adds the ability to get configuration files separated from init scripts.